viaacode/ticket-service/README.md

 DC=ticket,O=org1,CN=John (jwt),emailAddress=john.thearchivist@example.org
 ```

-The client certificate is verified upstream, injecting the certificate subject
+It is assumed that the client certificate is verified upstream, injecting the
-in a header.
+certificate subject in a header.